Do you have a business continuity plan?

 Making a plan

-In a nutshell, the publication advocates a five stage process to business continuity planning.
-These are:-
+There is a five stage process to business continuity planning.

 Analyse your business